 Fullerton House School is situated in the heart of the village of Denaby Main, near Doncaster in South Yorkshire.
 Its central location provides easy access by road, rail or air.

 The school’s mission is to enhance the lives of the people entrusted to its services by focusing on their specific needs, capabilities and aspirations.

-With over 20 years experience of specialist education and care provision at Fullerton House School, the staff pride themselves on offering a highly professional, 52-week-a-year service for 36 people of both sexes.
+With over 25 years experience of specialist education and care provision at Fullerton House School, the staff pride themselves on offering a highly professional, 52-week-a-year service for 36 young people of both sexes.

 We seek to enable each individual to maximise his or her potential and achieve a progressively more independent quality of life.
 This is achieved through:

 This encompasses education, care, communication, health, behaviour, recreational/vocational programmes, emotional well-being and citizenship.
-People are encouraged to participate in activities and empowered to make their own decisions, with support if required.
+Young people are encouraged to participate in activities and empowered to make their own decisions, with support if required.

 Individual Learning Plans

 Everyone has a carefully designed Individual Learning Plan (ILP) based on their specific needs and aspirations.

 A clinical specialist speech and language therapist works with each person to help develop the best and most appropriate communication methods for them.
 Communication profiles are detailed and specific to enable staff to ensure each individual has adequate time to process information and make informed decisions.